instantiator/consensus-chess-engine/README.md

 ## Project status

-_NB.
-This is a work in progress._

-~~The engine is not yet ready to host games.~~ Consensus Chess can launch and manage simple move-lock* games.
-However, the board rendering, message content, and accessibility features are still in development.
-It's not particularly pleasant to look at or use!
+Consensus Chess has reached MVP.
+It can launch and manage simple move-lock* games.

 _*When a player participates in a game, they are then locked to the side that they move for._